fearlessit/straightpoolscores/README.md

 ## Featues
 Never the less, here is the list of the basic features:

-- The idea is to give information of the remaining ball count when player's turn is over.
-You can also switch the turn by clicking the switch turn logo, for example, if nothing went in during the turn.
+- The idea is only to give the count of the remaining balls in the table when a player's turn is over.

+- You can also switch the turn by clicking the switch turn logo, for example, if nothing went in during the turn.
 Or even after a safety battle, to minimize clicks needed, be able to only once correct player in turn.

 - When a new rack is about to begin, and 14 balls get lifted back to table, you click the rack image to tell the program that racking a new set of balls is done.